 If you're thinking about a divorce, you may want to seek the legal advice of a divorce lawyer.
 A good divorce attorney can help educate you on the divorce laws in your state and help minimize the lengthy court process and emotional stress often associated with divorce proceedings.
 Divorce can be even more stressful when deciding on child custody or if the former spouses can't agree on anything.
 It may be in your best interests to hire a divorce lawyer.

 Divorce is a complicated process.
-Not only does it impact you -- both emotionally and financially -- it may also impact your children, family, and friends.
+Not only does it impact you emotionally and financially but it may also impact your children, family, and friends.
 If you're thinking about filing for a divorce, or if your spouse has initiated divorce proceedings, you may need an experienced divorce lawyer to help you navigate this difficult time while protecting your assets and legal rights.

 An experienced divorce attorney will evaluate your specific case and advise you at every stage of the divorce process, all with the goal of ensuring that the outcome of your divorce is as favorable as possible to you and your family.

 Hiring a good divorce attorney with experience, objectivity, and specialized knowledge to represent you during the divorce proceedings is a good idea.
 While some divorces may be handled on your own, other more complicated divorces warrant the legal advice of a qualified divorce attorney or someone who knows the intricacies of the divorce process.
 You may have questions concerning your eligibility for divorce, where to file, divorce fees/costs, and setting up a parenting plan if you have kids, for instance.

 Moreover, because divorce often includes matters involving kids and finances, you may need a divorce lawyer with specialized experience in child custody, child support, and visitation issues as well.

 What to Look For When You Hire a Divorce Lawyer